whage/thesis/thesis.md

 interchangeably.
 This frees their users (other entities in the program that use them) from having to differentiate between them and allows them to ... **TODO: finish note**

-## Dependent types
-...

-## Algebraic data types
-Algebraic data types are composite types: they are defined as a combination of other types.
-In most imperative languages conditional expressions (if-else statements) can define any number of branches that are not checked for consistency.
-Execution enters these branches based solely on their predicates, boolean valued "functions".
-This means that by mistake, they can overlap or fail to handle all possible cases.
-In functional languages, with the help of pattern matching algebraic data types facilitate a type safe implementation of conditional expressions.
-They let us define the branching logic in terms of a composite type and allow the type system to check whether we we covered all the cases. [@parmer-type-systems]

-- Sum types
-    - Maybe / Option
-        - note: "nullable" in dynamic languages where ther is NULL, "option" or "maybe" in static languages
-        - Null pointer exceptions vs. "Maybe" types
-    - Try
-- Product types

 # Type systems and software security
 **TODO: google "type systems and security"**